 - Accounting

-- · Fashion Merchandising and Management
+- Fashion Merchandising and Management

 - Financial Services

 - General Business

 - Health Services Management

 - International Business

-- · Business Administration Management
+- Business Administration Management

 - Marketing Communications

 To complete in four years, students will attend full-time, three semesters per calendar year.
-Students must also complete all requirements for the M.B.A.. in Management degree in just one calendar year, assuming waivers in all six foundation courses, completion of two M.B.A.. core courses as undergraduate electives, and completion of 30 M.B.A.. credits in the three semesters of their fourth calendar year of study.
+Students must also complete all requirements for the M.B.A. in Management degree in just one calendar year, completion of two M.B.A. core courses as undergraduate electives, and completion of 30 M.B.A. credits in the three semesters of their fourth calendar year of study.